Prak2210/RenderLogs/README.md

   path: /
   defaultMessage: Logs Not Found
 ```
-- [Required] resource.name = name of the file you want logs from
-- [Required] resource.path = classpath of the file under resources module
-- [Optional] resource.defaultMessage = default message to display on server if file is not found

-##### How configuration settings gives more control over the application
-Having these configuration in yaml can be beneficial if you want to change settings but don't want to touch the code.
-If you have Helm templates or Argo CD, you just need to override these values.
-No need to go through full CI/CD.

 #### RenderLogsApplication
 RenderLogs Application is a main Spring boot class for my application which is used to start the application and also, using the @SpringBootApplication annotation it enables auto configs, components scanning and allows extra beans to register.
 - It logs "configurations loaded" in the console once compilation done successfully.